UK pledges boost for the arts as it eyes socially distant performances

 "I want all our cultural institutions to return to normal," minister Oliver Dowden told Sky News on Monday.
 "Very soon I hope we will be able to permit outdoor performances and then later over the summer be able to have socially distant performances."

-The government said the 1.57 billion pound ($1.96 billion) investment was the biggest ever for Britain's culture sector.
+The government said the 1.57 billion pound ($1.96 billion) investment was the biggest ever for Britain's culture sector and one prominent concert venue director called it a life-saver.
 On Saturday, England took its biggest steps yet towards the resumption of normal life when pubs, hairdressers and restaurants reopened, helped by the government cutting social distancing guidelines from 2 metres to 1 metre-plus.

 But it is unclear how that could be implemented in many cultural venues which rely on near-full capacity to turn a profit.
 The Royal Albert Hall, home to events such as the 8-week long run of classical music concerts known as the BBC Proms, warned late last month that it would run out of cash by early 2021 as it lost income and refunded tickets.